 Banner Health recognizes the importance of continuing education for health care professionals.
 As an organization dedicated to innovation, we are proud to hold academic conferences across our facilities.
 Check out this upcoming event!

 The 17th Annual CardioVascular Institute of North Colorado Heart Conference boasts a dynamic program that will focus on a variety of topics related to cardiovascular disease, including stroke management and heart disease.
 The conference will also provide an opportunity to network with colleagues and learn more about the CardioVascular Institute of North Colorado.

 When: Feb.
 10, 2015, 7:15 a.m. – 4:30 p.m.

 Where: John Q. Hammons Conference Center at Embassy Suites Hotel and Spa, 4705 Clydesdale Parkway, Loveland, CO

 Minimally Invasive Gynecologic Surgery

-Banner Good Samaritan and Medical Center and the University of Arizona - College of Medicine, Phoenix are proud to offer their first hands-on conference in Minimally Invasive Gynecologic Surgery.
+Banner Good Samaritan Medical Center and the University of Arizona - College of Medicine, Phoenix are proud to offer their first hands-on conference in Minimally Invasive Gynecologic Surgery.

 When: April 11-13, 2015

-state-of-the-art innovations in the operating room.
+Experience a fresh approach to minimally invasive gynecologic education with an emphasis on evidence-based protocols and the most current state-of-the-art innovations in the operating room.
 Topics will include surgical anatomy, prevention of surgical complications, simulation medicine, a practical approach to teaching vaginal hysterectomy, choice of hysterectomy route, discussion of open power morcellation, management of pelvic floor relaxation and stress urinary incontinence.
 There will also be an opportunity to practice laparoscopic suturing, sling placement and to perform a simulated TVH on the Hopkins low-fidelity model.

 Who should attend?